Visit Anvil Rock Lookout and the Wind Eroded Cave

 Bench at Anvil Rock

-Elevated lookout platform on top of Anvil Rock
+Elevated lookout platform at Anvil Rock

-Elevated lookout platform on top of Anvil Rock
+Elevated lookout platform at Anvil Rock

 A staircase made of rocks with metal handrails leads to a large viewing platform, followed by a second set of stairs that leads to the top of Anvil Rock.